Ages 11–25

 Frequently Asked Questions

 The programme is aimed at participants from Year 7-11 who have become, or are at risk of becoming disengaged, from mainstream education or training.
 Participants who have benefitted from the programme include those with learning difficulties, anxiety, depression, and those dealing with bereavement or abusive pasts.
-Participants aren't required to have previous experience with animals and the outdoors, just a passion to learn and a want to engage in our environment.
+No previous experience is required, just a passion to learn and a want to engage in our environment.

 In accordance with The Department for Education, we actively promote British values to ensure young people leave prepared for life in modern Britain.
 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance.